deckhouse/sds-replicated-volume/docs/USAGE.md

 description: The sds-drbd controller usage and work-flow examples.
 ---

+{% alert level="danger" %}
+This version of the module is deprecated and is no longer supported.
+Use the [sds-replicated-volume](https://deckhouse.ru/modules/sds-replicated-volume/stable/) module instead.
+{% endalert %}

 {{< alert level="warning" >}}
 The module is guaranteed to work only in the following cases:
 - if stock kernels shipped with the [supported distributions](https://deckhouse.io/documentation/v1/supported_versions.html#linux) are used;